EnzymeML/enzymeml-suite/README.md

 A modern desktop application for creating, editing, and visualizing [EnzymeML](https://enzymeml.org/) documents.
 Built with Tauri, React, and TypeScript, the EnzymeML Suite provides a comprehensive graphical interface for managing enzyme kinetics data and computational modeling workflows through its Jupyter integration.

+> [!IMPORTANT]
+> The EnzymeML Suite has undergone significant changes, and the latest release has known issues with Windows.
+Therefore, we advise you to use the up-to-date build within this [GitHub Workflow](https://github.com/EnzymeML/enzymeml-suite/actions/workflows/build.yaml).

 ![](./assets/example.png)

 ## 🧬 About EnzymeML